PowershellScripts/PowershellScripts.github.io/articles/en/Viva/postannouncement.md

 ---

-This article shows how to post an announcement in Viva Engage Community.
+This article shows how to post an announcement in Viva Engage.
+The announcement will appear in Teams and mobile.

+# Community vs Storyline Announcement

+Community and Storyline Announcements are different things.
+Community Admin can post announcements in their communities.
+Leaders, corporate communicators and delegates can post announcements in their storylines.

+Community Announcements are available in the basic Viva Engage plan (eg. included in E3). **Storyline Announcements need additional licensing**.
+For additional info, check out the [support article](https://support.microsoft.com/en-us/topic/storyline-announcements-in-viva-engage-8db19630-ecd0-4d1e-b735-437aea62e248).

+<br/><br/>

 # Post an Announcement

-In your Community start a post.
+In your Community or Storyline start a post.
 Below the text click on the Announcement (loudspeaker) icon.
 You should see a warning message in grey below.
 It will tell you that this post will be immediately shared with all community members.

 <img src="/articles/img/vepostannouncement.png" width="600" alt="screenshot showing how to post an announcement in Viva Engage">